Xninety-nine/Customer-Churn-Prediction/README.md

 This project leverages customer data from Telco, a telecommunications company, to build a machine learning model that predicts whether a customer is likely to churn.

+## 🎯Goal

-Early identification of high-risk customers allows the company to proactively engage them through tailored retention strategies which help to reduce churn, increase customer lifetime value, and improve overall profitability.
+Build machine learning models that help with early identification of high-risk customers.
+This will allow the Telco to proactively engage them through tailored retention strategies which help to reduce churn, increase customer lifetime value, and improve overall profitability.

 ## Dataset